SPI Communication Protocol

 How do I troubleshoot SPI noise on an AGV?

-Start by reducing the clock speed; high frequencies are more susceptible to interference from motor drivers.
-Ensure ground loops are minimized, keep SPI lines short, and consider adding series termination resistors (33-50 ohms) to reduce signal reflections on the PCB traces.
+Kick off by dialing down the clock speed—higher frequencies grab more noise from motor drivers.
+Cut ground loops, keep SPI lines short, and toss in series termination resistors (33-50 ohms) to tame reflections on PCB traces.

 What is daisy-chaining in SPI?